atomino-framework/util-attr/README.md

 ```
 ## Query Single Attribute (`get`)

-| As a return value you will get an Attribute instance
+> As a return value you will get an Attribute instance or null

 ### Reflection based query